everscale-org/docs/docs/intro.md

         require(msg.pubkey() == tvm.pubkey(), 102);
         // The current smart contract agrees to buy some gas to finish the
         // current transaction.
 This actions required to process external
-        // messages, which bring no value (henceno gas) with themselves. tvm.accept();
+        // messages, which bring no value (hence no gas) with themselves. tvm.accept();

         timestamp = now;